-If, as the saying goes, "Misery loves company," then you will appreciate the following.
+If, as the saying goes, "Misery loves company," then you will appreciate the

-their Tech Briefs
+supplement to their Tech

-Filtration" (areas of interest are quite
+"Trends in Hydraulic Filtration" (areas of interest are quite

 diverse here at RF Cafe).
 After reading the caption stating that the holes

 upon going back and reading more of the story (provided by